liuning0820/kubernetes-k8s-basic/docs/minikube-on-azure-ubuntu.md

-# Play With K8S using minikube on Azure Ubuntu VM
+# Play With K8S using minikube Ubuntu Linux

 ## What is minikube